WaywardGame/mod-reference/README.md

 ## Intro

-Wayward is primarily built using HTML5 technologies, and uses TypeScript (a superset of JavaScript), which compiles down to normal JavaScript.
+Wayward is primarily built using HTML5 technologies, and uses TypeScript (a strict superset of JavaScript), which compiles down to normal JavaScript.
 This is then run through Electron, a cross-platform application that runs browser languages as a desktop app, outside of your browser.

 You are not required to use TypeScript in your mods; however, it will become harder to maintain and manage your mods using standard JavaScript.
 Plus, with TypeScript you will get auto completion on all our internal functions and hooks.
 TypeScript also has strict compilation and error checking, removing a lot of debugging work.
 This guide is only tailored towards building TypeScript modifications for Wayward.